Modern Non-Linear Function-on-Function Regression: Methodology

-The proposed approach can be implemented either using FDNN or FBNN.
-FDNN is a more direct solution when the data is dense and is straightforward to implement.
+The proposed approach can be implemented either using FFDNN or FFBNN.
+FFDNN is a direct solution when the data is dense and is straightforward to implement.
 We learn through the functional weights and also have the flexibility to change the grid length (s) between the input and output layer.
-FBNN uses basis expansions that allow the data to be irregular and learns through the basis weights, which allows for greater parsimony.
+FFBNN uses basis expansions that allow the data to be irregular and learns through the basis weights, which allows for greater parsimony.

-\textbf{Functional Direct Neural Network (FDNN)}: Let us assume that Figure \ref{FDNN2} has $R$ inputs (functional predictors), $L$ continuous hidden layers, each with $J$ incoming and $K$ outgoing connections.
-FDNN is similar to a neural network in nature for functional data, where we can define the number of continuous hidden layers and the number of continuous neurons in each continuous hidden layer.
+\textbf{Functional Direct Neural Network (FFDNN)}: Let us assume that Figure \ref{FFDNN2} has $R$ inputs (functional predictors), $L$ continuous hidden layers, each with $J$ incoming and $K$ outgoing connections.
+FFDNN is similar to a neural network in nature for functional data, where we can define the number of continuous hidden layers and the number of continuous neurons in each continuous hidden layer.
 We use either ReLU, tanh, sigmoid/logistic, or linear (output layer) as the activation function in the continuous neurons.
 We reach from the functional predictors to the functional response via equation \eqref{e3}.
-While, during backpropagation (i.e. gradient decent), we learn using the weight functions and the intercept functions.
+While, using backpropagation (i.e. gradient decent), we learn the weight functions and the intercept functions.

 We use the functional gradients given below to optimize for the network parameters.
 The gradient of the weight function measures the change in a functional to a change in a function on which the functional depends. \cite{1007599, wang2019multilayer,booko} give the necessary assumptions and mathematical tools (Fr\'echet derivatives) for getting the functional gradients.
 During the backpropagation step, we pass through the network backwards and we calculate the partial derivatives for the weight functions and the intercept functions.
 We define the loss function as $\mathcal{L}(\theta)$, where $\theta$ is the collection of all functional parameters.
 We define a quadratic loss function,